Longchamp (company): Boutiques

 In 2013, Longchamp invested in logistics to support company growth.
 The company built a 23,000 m2 logistics center in Segré, France.
 This facility is double the size of the company's previous facilities.

 The company relies on an international distribution network and sells an extensive range of products.

-The brand has a presence in 80 countries including in Brazil, Israel, Abu Dhabi, Peru, Chile, Paraguay, Canada, Austria, Macao, Cambodia, Dubai, Kuala Lumpur, Thailand, Philippines, Indonesia...
+The brand has a presence in 80 countries including in Brazil, Israel, UAE, Peru, Chile, Paraguay, Canada, Austria, Macao, Cambodia, Malaysia, Thailand, Philippines, Indonesia...
 Longchamp plans to expand its network across the Middle-East region with a focus on Saudi Arabia and Qatar.
 The company has also franchised shops in Mexico, Venezuela and Colombia.

 In 2018, Longchamp had 1,500 points of sale worldwide, of which 300 are proprietary stores.
 A total of 3,200 people work for the brand worldwide through company-owned boutiques and franchises, department store concessions, multi-brand fine leather goods dealers, airport shops and online sales, through 20 distribution subsidiaries.